USM-COS425-S22/usm-cos425-s22.github.io/_projects/android-tasklist.md

 To begin work on Project 2 [Start the Project in Brightspace](https://courses.maine.edu).

 ## Requirements
 Your app must meet the following requirements and specifications.
 Deviating from these will result in a reduced grade.
-Remember this project is graded on a two (2) point scale.
-If you don't meet all the requirements you will only get one (1) point.
+Remember this project is graded on a two (4) point scale.

-You will be doing this app in Java.
+You will be doing this app in Kotlin.
 There are a number of Android tutorials, but I've not found one that gets you as far along as there was with iOS.
-Your Java programming will help you quite a bit, but keep in mind that Android has its own way of doing things.
+Your Java programming will help you quite a bit, but keep in mind that Android has its own way of doing things and Kotlin is a bit different.

 The app shall be made up of three total screens: